watt-rs/watt/SECURITY.md

 ## Reporting a Vulnerability 😨

-If you can report a vulnerability, create an issue with all detail.
+If you can report a vulnerability, create an issue with all details.